cortical-io/Public/UI-Widgets/Fingerprint-Renderer-jQuery-Plugin/README.md

     scale: 3,
     positions: positions,
     fingerprintSize: 128
-})
+});
 ```

 ## Options

-Options are passed to the plugin as an object on invocation of the fingerprintRenderer method.
+Options are passed to the plugin as an object on invocation of the `fingerprintRenderer` method.
 The
 available options are:

 <table class="table table-bordered table-striped">